SalarAbb/nice-reads/README.md

 # nice-reads

 ## Variational inference, idea and methods
-Here, I provide some papers that talk about variational inference, why we need it and how we use it.
+Here, I provide some papers that talk about variational inference; why do we need it and how do we use it?

-1. [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf) - review paper on variational inference.
+1. [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf) - a review paper on variational inference.

 After reading this paper you should know:
 * What is variational inference?
-* Why do we even need variational inference and how we use it?
+* Why do we even need variational inference and how do we use it?
 * What is the evidence lower bound?
 The intution behind its components?
 More to think: what is the relationship between the evidence lower bound and expectation-maximization (EM) algorithm?
 * What is mean-field approximation?

-2. [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf) - A nice usage of variatonal inference introducing reparametreization trick
+2. [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf) - A nice usage of variatonal inference introducing reparametrization trick.

 This paper introduces the reparameterization trick which enables computing gradient of the parameters of the posterior distribution on a expectation operator of any function of posterior distribution.
 After reading this paper you should know: